simpleiot/simpleiot/docs/user/configuration.md

   - `SIOT_PARTICLE_API_KEY`: key used to fetch data from Particle.io devices running [Simple IoT firmware](https://github.com/simpleiot/firmware)

+## Configuration export

+Nodes can be exported to a YAML file.
+This is a useful to:

+- backup the current configuration
+- dump node data for debugging
+- transfer a configuration or part of a configuration from one instance to another

+To export the entire tree:

+`siot export > backup.yaml`

+A subset of the tree can be exported by specifying the node ID:

+`siot export -nodeID 9d7c1c03-0908-4f8b-86d7-8e79184d441d > export.yaml`

 ## Configuration import

 Nodes defined in a YAML file can be imported into a running SIOT instance using